thoughtbot/apprentice.thoughtbot.com/README.md

 apprentice.io
 =============

-This is the source of http://apprentice.io, which is a Rails app.
+This is the source of http://apprentice.io, which is a Middleman app.

 Set up
 ------

     git clone git@github.com:thoughtbot/apprenticeio.git
     cd apprenticeio
-    ./bin/setup
+    bundle

 Develop
 -------